-An employee must submit the election change online in PEBB My Account or return the required form to their employing agency.
-Any other subscriber must submit the election change online in PEBB My Account or return the required forms to the PEBB Program.
-The forms must be received no later than the last day of the annual open enrollment.
-The enrollment change will become effective January 1 of the following year.
+A retiree, a survivor or continuation coverage subscriber must submit the election change online in PEBB My Account or return the required PEBB Retiree Change Form (form A-OE), PEBB Continuation Coverage (COBRA) Election/Change, or PEBB Continuation Coverage (Unpaid Leave) Election/Change form (as appropriate) and any supporting documents to the PEBB Program.
+The change must be completed in PEBB My Account or the forms received no later than the last day of the annual open enrollment period and will be effective January 1 of the following year.